 The overall architecture of the solution addresses all aspects of a production Hadoop cluster, including the software layers, the physical server hardware, the network fabric, as well as scalability, performance, and ongoing management.

-This Cluster Architecture section summarizes the main aspects of the solution architecture.
-The following topics cover the details in depth:
+This chapter summarizes the main aspects of the solution architecture.